 Note: It is not a bad idea to run the commands below (in the terminal on your remote machine) and make sure that they work before completely abandoning your Raspberry Pi's monitor/mouse/keyboard setup.

 Once you run this command, you'll be prompted for the password to your Raspberry Pi.
 Again, you'll get no indication that your password is being typed as you type it.

-cd to get to the directory of the example you'd like to execute, you can run the code using:
+cd to get to the directory of the example you'd like to execute, and then you can run that code using:

 Turning Off Your Raspberry Pi

-Once you are finished playing with your Raspberry Pi/RVR, make sure to shut down your Raspberry Pi.
-You can do this using the command:
+Once you are finished playing with your Raspberry Pi/RVR, make sure to shut down your Raspberry Pi:

 sudo shutdown now